edfcbz/task-api-rest-spring-360agency-test/README.md

 **(Unit Test)** Status: Technical debt (Not developed)</br>
 **(Performance Test)** Status: Technical debt (Not developed - Run in Homologation when similar at Production)

 ## 📋 DevOps - Review Technical, and Improvement Suggestions
 Is essential implement the DevOps concept as below:
 * 1 - Continuous Development and Continuous Delivery environment CD/CI using tools such as pipeline Jenkins
 * 2 - Quality Gate and Sonar To define the developed code acceptance criteria
 * 3 - Dockerized environment, for Development, Homologation and Production
+* 4 - RabbitMQ Message, for while the broaker store and delivery a simple message for consumer, but will send an email for especified destination in next release.

 ## 📋 Technical Debt
 Was require the use of the UUID data type as an identifier for the Dealer and Listing entities, however the project used the String type and the **org.hibernate.id.UUIDGenerator** as strategy to generate the primary keys.